phbasler/BSMPT/README.md

         make install
 After that you can use `-DEigen3_Dir=/path/to/installedEigen/share/eigen3/cmake` to link Eigen3

 3. libcmaes: Additionally to GSL you should either use libcmaes or NLopt.
-For libcmaes you have to set
+If libcmaes is installed through cmake BSMPT should find it automatically, otherwise you can point it to the install direction with

-    `-DCMAES_ROOT=/path/to/cmaes`
+    `-Dlibcmaes_ROOT=/path/to/cmaes`

-    If cmaes is not in this path, then it will be installed there.
-If you have troubles with the installation, please have a look at [libcmaes](https://github.com/beniz/libcmaes/wiki) for the dependencies.
+    If cmaes is not installed then it will be installed in your build directory.
+For more details on the libcmaes installation, e.g. possible dependencies, visit their [wiki](https://github.com/CMA-ES/libcmaes/wiki).
 If you don't want to install or use it, you can set `-DUseLibCMAES=OFF`

 4. [NLopt](https://nlopt.readthedocs.io/en/latest/): If NLopt is installed through your packet manager cmake will find it automatically.
 Otherwise, with `-DNLopt_DIR=/path/to/installedNLopt/lib/cmake/nlopt` you can tell where NLopt is installed.
 If you do not want to use NLopt, you can set `-DUseNLopt=OFF`
 5. [Boost](https://www.boost.org/) : It should be found automatically, if not you can use `-DBOOST_ROOT=/path/to/boost`